Resolved velocity profiles of galactic winds at Cosmic Noon: Summary and Conclusions

 \item To assess which kinematic properties can be recovered from low-resolution spectra, we compare results from the well-resolved velocity profiles with quantities derived from a single Gaussian fit (Figure~\ref{fig:derived-fits}; Section~\ref{subsec:low-res-comparision}), both at $R\sim4000$ and at degraded resolution (down to $R\sim600$).
 A single Gaussian is appropriate for the information content of marginally-resolved spectra, and applying such fits at different $R$ allow us to assess possible biases.
-We find that for single Gaussian fits, velocity centroids are largely reliable, having a mean difference $\left< v_{cent,DG} - v_{cent,SG} \right> = 10\pm3$~\kms\ and a scatter of only $\pm 21~\kms$ ($1\sigma$) at $R\sim600$.
-Centroid measurements are more precise and have lower scatter with increasing spectral resolution (Table~\ref{tab:low-res-comparision}).
-Velocity widths such as $\Delta v_{90}$ are affected by stochastic scatter with single Gaussian fits and require caution to avoid bias at $R\lesssim1000$.
-Velocity metrics which are sensitive to the asymmetry in the absorption profile such as $v_{95}$ or ``maximum'' outflow velocity, show a clear bias even at $R\sim4000$, illustrating the challenge of quantifying such metrics across different resolutions.
-We find that $R\gtrsim1700$ is needed to adequately capture the shape (e.g., skewness) of the absorption profiles.
+We find that for single Gaussian fits, velocity centroids are largely reliable, having a mean difference $\left< v_{cent,DG} - v_{cent,SG} \right> = 8\pm4$~\kms\ and a scatter of only $\pm 21~\kms$ ($1\sigma$) at $R\sim600$.
+Centroid measurements are nonetheless more precise and have lower scatter with increasing spectral resolution (Table~\ref{tab:low-res-comparision}).
+Velocity widths such as $\Delta v_{90}$ are affected by large scatter with single Gaussian fits and require caution to avoid bias.
+Velocity metrics which are sensitive to the asymmetry in the absorption profile, such as $v_{95}$ or other indicators of ``maximum'' outflow velocity, show a large scatter and clear bias even at $R\sim4000$ when fit with a symmetric Gaussian profile, illustrating that such metrics are only reliable when the resolution and measurement method is sufficient to capture asymmetric structure.
+We find that $R\gtrsim1700$ is needed to adequately capture the shape (e.g., skewness) of the absorption profiles in our sample.
+This corresponds to a FHWM resolution element $\lesssim \frac{\Delta v_{90}}{4}$.
 These results highlight the important role that spectral resolution plays in inferring key outflow properties.

 \end{enumerate}

 This work represents the largest sample to date of well-resolved velocity profiles of gas outflows driven by star forming galaxies at cosmic noon ($z\sim2$--3).
 We have robustly characterized the typical outflow kinematics and diversity among the galaxy population, with $\sim$10 independent resolution elements across the velocity profiles.
 While such analysis is currently practical only for galaxies which are highly magnified by gravitational lensing, this sample provides context for interpreting outflow properties from far larger existing samples of high-redshift galaxies with lower spectral resolution.
 For example, our findings that the $v_{50}$ and $\Delta v_{90}$ metrics can be robustly recovered at low spectral resolution validate their use to characterize outflow scaling relations across larger samples and broader dynamic range than in this work.
 Moreover, these results can inform the optimal spectral resolution to be used for $z>2$ galaxy surveys with upcoming 30-meter class extremely large telescopes (ELTs).